-I’ve always struggled to put into words what Hariharalaya has meant to me.
+I’ve always struggled to put into words what Hariharalaya yoga retreat in Cambodia has meant to me.
 Perhaps it’s because the founder, Joel Altman is so passionate about living in the present moment that writing about a past experience there almost seems counterintuitive.
-What I can tell you without question is that Hariharalaya Yoga Retreat in Cambodia changed my life.
+What I can tell you without question is that Hariharalaya is more than simply a Siem Reap yoga experience.
+Hariharalaya changed my life.
 It set me on the path of genuine fulfilment, and for that, I am forever grateful.

 Mary Tilson | Cover image by Tania Araujo